Journaling is a powerful tool. It can be used in many different areas of life to help you grow, learn and figure out why you may be stuck.

 Improved Physical Health

 Journaling can help reduce stress, thus improving your health on multiple fronts.
 Including improved immune functioning.
+Additionally research has shown that when used to deal with past emotional wounds it can decrease visits to health centers.

 Faster Self Discovery